Devmalya19/TheSummariser/README.md

-# TheSummariser
+# TheSummarizer
-A summariser app which can summarise youtube videoes
+A summarizer app which can summarise youtube videos